corrosionwm/corrosionwm.github.io/README.md

-# Retro-Terminal Like Website for Corrosion WM
+# CorrosionWM web

-Work in Progress
+landing page for corrosionWM. will provide screenshots and stuff in the future. read TODO.md